 With all these brain-healthy nutrients, alertness-boosting sources of caffeine and disease-preventing antioxidants to choose from, the question is: What are some of the best combinations of foods to eat the morning before a big test?

 Well, a balanced breakfast consists of protein, dairy, grains, and fruit, and/or vegetables.
 One meal that fulfills all these category requirements is a smoked salmon omelet with a bowl of fruit or nuts (blueberries and walnuts, especially) and a slice of whole-grain toast – everything contrary to that is considered a food you should avoid before an exam.

 Although toast contains carbohydrates, the omega-3 acids in whole-grain wheat makes up for the potentially sleep-inducing effects.
 If only a slice or even a half a slice is consumed, you should be perfectly fine.
 And if you spread your toast with non-sweetened peanut butter, the extra protein and omega-3 fats can boost brain power as well.

 Another option is a bowl of oatmeal with blueberries, accompanied by a fried or scrambled egg and sliced avocado on toast.
 Either that, or you can dip sliced avocado in balsamic vinaigrette for a delicious and brain-healthy snack or side dish.

-Though it might be tempting to have a big glass of juice or a cap of chocolate milk, remember that sugar highs — a common effect of juice or chocolate-milk consumption — will leave you more tired and unmotivated when they (quickly) wear off.
-It’s better to have a tall glass of water, and/or a cup of green tea or coffee, than to risk losing your sugar high mid-test.
+Though it might be tempting to have a big glass of juice or a cap of chocolate milk, remember that sugar highs — a common effect of juice or chocolate milk consumption — will leave you more tired and unmotivated when they (quickly) wear off, and that’s why those are the foods to avoid before an exam.
+It’s better to have a tall glass of water and/or a cup of green tea or coffee than to risk losing your sugar high mid-test.